kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/EventLoopPrevention.md

 ## Overview

-This document describes the mechanisms used to prevent event loops in the HomeKit integration.
+This document describes the mechanisms used to prevent event loops in the Homekit integration.

 ## Peer Groups vs Original Publisher Check